Zubin Mehta: Personal life

+A permanent resident of the United States, Mehta retains his Indian citizenship.

 One of his close friends was Ravi Shankar, whom he first met in the 1960s when Mehta directed him with the Montreal Symphony.
 Their friendship continued after they were both living in Los Angeles and later in New York.
 "This was a wonderful period in my life and Zubin and I really had a great time."

-His second daughter Alexandra was born in Los Angeles in 1967, the result of an affair Mehta had between his two marriages.